DMARCbis Is Now Official

 DMARCbis introduces the np tag to block subdomain spoofing.
 DMARC Busta will recommend and deploy this protection as part of your domain's security posture.

-Competitors monitor and advise — DMARC Busta's Autopilot actually updates your records.
+Most DMARC tools monitor and advise — DMARC Busta's Autopilot actually updates your records.
 That's the difference between reading about DMARCbis and being ready for it.

 DMARCbis FAQ